What to do for those last lessons?

 I must mention A Little Problem for the Holidays!

 Some Mathematical games and puzzles perhaps?
 There are plenty to choose from.
+Note that the Jeopardy Games from Math-Play.com are written in HTML5 and work on iPads also.

 Always popular with students is the game of Countdown.
 Exellent programs for both games can be downloaded free from Chris Farmer’s CSF software site.
 For a new challenge why not try Coundown with Fractions from Nrich or another variation – see this Countdown collection.